Preparing, Submitting, and Managing Grant Applications

 Applying for Funding

-The Research Program offers voluntary internal peer review of research grant applications to help improve grant writing skills and the overall success rates of peer reviewed grant applications.
+The Research and Advocacy Program offers voluntary internal peer review of research grant applications to help improve grant writing skills and the overall success rates of peer reviewed grant applications.
 In order to submit a grant application for internal peer review, you must be a DFCM faculty member, the project PI, and not have an internal peer review process available to you at your primary research site.

 The Faculty of Medicine offers research proposal support including: writing and editing support; ensuring applications clearly demonstrate the impact of the research; reorganizing for most effective content and structure; clarification of meaning and improvement of readability; correction of grammar, usage, spelling, and punctuation; and ensuring proposals adhere to agency formatting guidelines.